joelmoss/froxy/README.md

 ## CSS

-CSS requested directly will render as a plain stylesheet - as you would expect.

-But CSS that is imported from JS will
+CSS requested directly will return a plain stylesheet - as you would expect.
+But CSS that is imported from JS will return inject the stylesheet into a `link` tag.

+## Images/Fonts, etc.

+When called directly, images are served directly - avoiding a call to esbuild.
+But when an image is imported from JS or used in a `url()` in CSS, the URL path is returned.

 ## Installation